varunyadav17/Image-and-WebCam-Classifier/README.md

 # Image-and-WebCam-Classifier
-Web based Image and Webcam Input classifier
+Javascript based Image and Webcam feed classifier

 To run image classifier use Index.html.
 Model will display the top 3 prediction values for selected image